qianmingduowan/Sat2Density/README.md

 ## Hardware Requirement
-We trained our model using an 1 V100 32GB GPU.
+We trained our model using 1 V100 32GB GPU.
 Training took about 20 hours.